Table of Contents

 - Plus: negotiable, but typically around $2000 per month.

 The number of features offered by your eCommerce platform can greatly influence the performance of your website.
 Greater functionalities provide a greater user experience in your online store.
-So let’s see what are the features Shopify and WooCommerce has to offer.
+So let’s see what are the features Shopify and WooCommerce have to offer.

 With WooCommerce, you can sell physical products, digital products and it is a good platform for affiliate marketing as well.
 You can have an unlimited number of products and product categories in your store.
 PayPal and Stripe offer a fast, secure payment experience for your customers.
 Its adjustable shipping rates & taxes, stock levels control, mobile responsive structure, etc help you set up an online store in no time.
 You also have the option to extend your shop’s functionalities by adding extensions to it.